 Got an annual date with snow-capped mountains or off on your first ski trip?
 Either way, it's best to be well prepared for your holiday.
 Did you know that not only your gear, but also your insurance policies and smartphone can be winter-holiday-proofed?
 Our holiday checklist is here to help.
 Use it to embark on a care-free winter holiday.

-- First time in the mountains?
+First time in the mountains?
 Don't forget to book skiing lessons in advance.
+Take proof of your reservation with you for certainty’s sake.

 - Want to know how many centimetres of snow have fallen at your destination?
 There are plenty of good apps online that tell you which winter destinations have the most snowfall.
 The major ski resorts have their own app.